ARGANS/training-raster-clipper/TUTORIAL.md

 ## Improvements ideas

 - You can add another step to persist the model, so it can be computed once and then reused on other images, rather than recalculating it on each script execution
+- Use [`stackstac`](https://stackstac.readthedocs.io/en/latest/basic.html) to query the Sentinel-2 raster without having to manually download it via the Web UI.
+Sections of the raster also can be selected, rather than the whole.

 ## Tout Doux